fleetdm/fleet/docs/Deploying/Configuration.md

 The goal of this is to prevent all hosts from checking in with data at the same time.

 So for example, if the label_update_interval is 1h, and this is set to 10.
-It'll add up a random number between 0 and 6 minutes to the amount of time it takes for fleet to give the host the label queries.
+It'll add up a random number between 0 and 6 minutes to the amount of time it takes for Fleet to give the host the label queries.

 - Default value: `10`
 - Environment variable: `FLEET_OSQUERY_MAX_JITTER_PERCENT`